 Congratulations.
-You’re taking steps to cut sodium in your diet.
+You’re taking steps to reduce the sodium in your diet.

 Instead of picking up that salt shaker, you’re leaving it right where it is.
 In the kitchen you’re spicing up your food in healthier ways, maybe using lemon juice, balsamic vinegar or other spices ... or you’re using far less or eliminating salt in recipes.